DANDEBAND/Intel-Nucintosh/README.md

 To get a nicer boot experience you can remove the verbose boot flag ```-v```in the config and also set ```ShowPicker``` to false.
 This will show the Apple logo and not show any OpenCore menu or verbose booting.
 To get the OpenCore picker/menu to show hold down the *alt* key when booting.

-That's all!

-> Tip: Once everything works and you installed and configured all your stuff, create a bootable clone of your system with a trial version of *Carbon Copy Cloner* or *Superduper!*.
-Don't forget to copy your EFI folder to the clone's EFI partition.
-First time?
-Follow my little guide [here](https://github.com/zearp/OptiHack/blob/master/text/CLONE_IT.md).

 ## Updating
 Updating is easy, first copy the MLB/ROM/SystemSerialNumber/SystemUUID values from your current config to a text file then delete the whole EFI folder and replace it with the latest release/clone from this repo.
 Copy your PlatformInfo fields from the text file into the new config.
 Unless you made other changes this is all thats needed.